Book review: the Matchmaker of Périgord

 This is my delicious Cassoulet and you can find the recipe I follow here.
 This dish does take a little time to prepare but is easy, and a true winter comfort food.

 Finally, I think readers will either embrace and totally love this book like me, or wonder why it ever appealed so much to me!!
 This you will have to decide for yourself.
 But please, if you do read it, let me know your thoughts.
-(Link to purchase from Amazon is below).
+(Link to purchase from Amazon below and Affiliate Disclosure here).
 For me, I am waiting for the film to be completed and released.

 Happy reading… Annette xx